Who Is Madeleine Albright?

-In 1992 president-elect Bill Clinton tapped Albright to handle the United States' relationship with the United Nations.
-She officially assumed the role of U.S. permanent representative to the United Nations in January 1993 and quickly distinguished herself as a force to be reckoned with.
-During her four years in the post, she became an advocate for "assertive multilateralism," telling The New Republic, in an interview that "U.S. leadership in world politics and in multilateral organizations is a fundamental tenet of the Clinton Administration."
+In 1992, president-elect Bill Clinton tapped Albright to handle the United States' relationship with the United Nations.
+She officially assumed the role of the United States' permanent representative to the United Nations in January 1993, and quickly distinguished herself as a force to be reckoned with.
+During her four years in the post, she became an advocate for "assertive multilateralism," telling The New Republic in an interview that "U.S. leadership in world politics and in multilateral organizations is a fundamental tenet of the Clinton Administration."
 Among other endeavors, Albright lobbied for the United States to expand its military involvement in the Balkans during its prolonged conflicts in the 1990s—a move over which she would publicly clash with Colin Powell—and also pushed for U.S. intervention in the Haitian coup of 1994.

 In December 1996, Clinton once again looked to Albright for her expertise in foreign policy, nominating her for secretary of state.
 When she was sworn in to the position the following January, she became the 64th secretary of state and the first woman to ever hold that position.
 In her new role, Albright quickly lived up to her reputation as a strong-willed and outspoken problem-solver, engaging with a broad range of issues.